-&lt;sup>47 Transpower, Lifecycle strategy planning, 7 October 2013, p.
+48 Transpower, Lifecycle strategy planning, 7 October 2013, p.
 17

-- 7.45 This suggests that Transpower's charging on a fleet basis may actually create inefficient investment incentives.
-Further, it is not clear that Transpower is required to undertake a fleet-based approach to connection charging (via ARC-based charges), to realise the potential benefits of efficient fleet management. - 7.46 The Authority's view is that ARC-based charges are not required in order to adopt a fleet approach and that an efficient fleet-based approach can be maintained regardless of the charging methodology for the assets in that fleet. - 7.47 The Authority is interested to hear submitter's views on whether flattened ARCbased charges are necessary in order for Transpower to promote efficient fleet decisions (assuming fleet-based management is efficient). - 7.48 Further, given that efficient replacement and upgrading decisions promote efficient prices, the Authority is interested in understanding the extent that submitters consider asset replacements or upgrade decisions should be based on the condition of an individual asset, and the extent that those decisions should be based on the condition of an overall fleet.
+- 7.467.47 The Authority is interested to hear submitter's views on whether flattened ARC-based charges are necessary in order for Transpower to promote efficient fleet decisions (assuming fleet-based management is efficient). - 7.477.48 Further, given that efficient replacement and upgrading decisions promote efficient prices, the Authority is interested in understanding the extent that submitters consider asset replacements or upgrade decisions should be based on the condition of an individual asset, and the extent that those decisions should be based on the condition of an overall fleet.
 In other words, the Authority is interested in increasing its understanding as to what constitutes efficient replacement and upgrading decisions.
 The Authority will then seek to ensure that the pricing arrangements it puts in place promotes efficient replacement and upgrading decisions.